 The first part to understanding any aspect of the geothermal industry, whether it be marketing, sales, design or installation is to understand how the technology works and it is designed.
-By understanding the design process, even if you are never going to do design yourself, you will better understand how the technology is sold, will be confident when speaking to customers, will know what information needs to be collected on a site visit, and what potential leads have greater potential then others.
-If you plan to be working on the installation side, understand design will give you the knowledge to understand the different parts of an installation and what those may cost.
-Understanding the design process is needed for anyone working in geothermal.
+By understanding the design process, even if you are never going to do design yourself, you will better understand how the technology is sold, will be confident when speaking to customers, will know what information needs to be collected on a site visit, and which leads have greater potential then others.
+If you plan on working on the installation side, understanding design will give you the knowledge to understand the different parts of an installation and what those may cost.

 If you’re new to the geothermal heat pump industry, read the Geothermal 101 Reading list.
-It has free tools and articles on geothermal design and installation, and sales and marketing best practices.
+It has free tools and articles on geothermal design and installation and sales and marketing best practices.
 Here are some other free resources:

 - Heat Loss/Gain Calculations